hertogp/stitch/README.md

 include its result upon converting the document using [pandoc](https://pandoc.org/).

+The main features of [`stitch`](https://github.com/hertogp/stitch)
+include:

+- running a codeblock as a system command to produce `data`
+- use the codeblock itself (its text) as `data`
+- read the `data` to convert it, and/or
+- run the `data` through another filter before including
+- include the result as an image, figure, codeblock or partial doc

+See [features](#features) for a more complete list.

 ## Security

 `stitch.lua` is, like any lua-filter that executes codeblocks, totally